gluster/redant/README.md

 invoking redant and instead of the directory path provide the path of the TC.
 For example,
 `python3 core/redant_main.py -c core/parsing/config.yml -t tests/example/sample_component/test_sample.py -sp`

+To clean out the cache files being added, one can use the `clean_pycache` BASH script under the tools dir.